marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 # Actions and reducers

-The `AppState` class that holds the application state is _immutable_.
+The class that holds the application state, typically named `AppState`, is _immutable_.

 This means you cannot change the state directly.
-Instead, you create a new state object with the desired changes and tell the store to use it.
+Instead, you create a new state object with the changes you want and tell the Redux store to use it.

 The only way to do that is by **dispatching** an **action**.

-In Async Redux, every action is a class that extends `ReduxAction<AppState>`.
-This class has an abstract `reduce()` method that you must override.
+In Async Redux, every action is a class that extends `ReduxAction<AppState>`, and it includes an abstract `reduce()` method that you need to override.

 The `reduce()` method is called the "reducer".
 It runs when the action is dispatched.